Welcome to the Worldwide Greathead family my One-Name Study - Person Page 418

 Sources of Information

-John Wells Greathead was born on 24 February 1834 in Pennsylvania, USA.2,3 He was the son of Thomas Williams Greathead and Frances Sarah Hux.
+John Wellesley Greathead was born on 24 February 1834 in Bedford County, Pennsylvania, USA.3,4,2 He was the son of Thomas Williams Greathead and Frances Sarah Hux.
 In the census of 1 June 1840 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of Thomas Williams Greathead The 1840 US Federal census only lists the names of the head of the household.
 The remainder are listed as numbers within age groups.
 So the relationship has been assumed.
-Also in the household were two people I cannot identify, both are female, one aged 20-30 the other aged 30-40.4 In the census of 1 June 1850 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of Thomas Williams Greathead John was a clerk and was enumerated twice, once with his parents and secondly where he worked.5,6 From April, 1858, until 1868, the business was continued under the firm name of T. & J. W. Greathead, when the senior member retired, and John W. continued the business alone until January 1, 1884, when he associated with his son, R. Newton, with him in the business, the style of the firm being called J. W. Greathead & Son.
-In 1862 the firm then in business lost nearly everything by reason of the rebels, who invaded the borough and pillaged the store.
-This, however, did not discourage them, for they continued business notwithstanding constant menace of recurring invasions.
-The year 1881 completed the first half-century of business conducted at this stand, during which time it only suffered an interruption of about five weeks, when the store-building was being remodeled.
-Two stools made of pine - that were made and used by the founder of the business, Mr. Agnew - are still retained by the present proprietors as relics.7 John assisted his father in his mercantile business, and at the age of sixteen years engaged with Mr. Daniel Snively, of Greencastle, where he remained for two years, and then went to Dubuque, Iowa, where, on the strength of a letter of recommendation from Mr. Snively, he immediately secured a clerkship.
+Also in the household were two people I cannot identify, both are female, one aged 20-30 the other aged 30-40.5 In the census of 1 June 1850 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of Thomas Williams Greathead John was a clerk and was enumerated twice, once with his parents and secondly where he worked.6,7 John assisted his father in his mercantile business, and at the age of sixteen years engaged with Mr. Daniel Snively, of Greencastle, where he remained for two years, and then went to Dubuque, Iowa, where, on the strength of a letter of recommendation from Mr. Snively, he immediately secured a clerkship.
 His employer's finances being in an embarrassed condition, he concluded to change employers and selected one of two offers which he considered the best; this employer soon failed, and he was selected by the assignee to close up the business, which responsible position he filled with eminent satisfaction.
 In September 1854, he entered the employ of Messrs.
 Barney, Scott and Co., a large drygoods house, as bookkeeper and cashier, where he remained until 1857, when he severed his connection with this firm to accept an offer of co-partnership with his father, at the old stand in McConnellsburg, Pennsylvania.

 J. W. Greathead was a merchant in the Fulton County town of McConnellsburg.
 With his father, the 29-year-old co-owned a thriving general merchandise store, which had been cleaned out during a Confederate raid in the fall of 1862.
 Undaunted, the two men had restocked their inventory and resumed operations.
 During the 1863 Gettysburg Campaign, Confederate troops occupied McConnellsburg on several occasions.
 On June 29, Rebel cavalry chased off a company of the First New York Lincoln Cavalry and entered town.
 Fearful that the shop would be raided again, John Greathead asked an officer to post guards at the door to prevent looting.
 The Rebel assigned three men to the post, ordering them to "see that this man and his property are not molested."